Skip to main content Skip to secondary navigation

 First steps and timeline for all other return scenarios

 For all other return scenarios, you will need to take specific steps for reinstatement.
 If you need to file a Request to Return and Register in Undergraduate Study, please note the detailed list of steps on the form and read through it carefully.
 To facilitate your return, any necessary forms should be filed 8-12 weeks prior to the beginning of the quarter of intended enrollment.
-We highly recommend filing 3 months prior if you will be applying for housing and financial aid.
+If you have been away more than 5 years, please allow at least 12 weeks to process your return.

 In general, returning students must meet with an Academic Advisor, clear any obligations to the University (financial, housing, etc) and submit any necessary forms.
 You may find more details about particular return scenarios below.